rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Enables reporting of the Code32 prefix when a Code39 barcode is converted.</p>
+Enables reporting of the Code32 prefix when a Code39 barcode is converted.
 ####Access